Local Natives: 2021–2024: Time Will Wait for No One, But I'll Wait for You and Ayer's departure

 On April 29, 2024, the band announced the amicable departure of Kelcey Ayer.
 However, Ayer would remain with the group for the last phase of their touring in support of these albums.
 In an Instagram post, Ayer indicated his admiration for the band and his desire to find the time and space in his life for new things.
 However, he also added: "Life is long, and who knows, maybe I'll be LN's John Frusciante, but for now I'll say this is not the end of Local Natives or the end of me."
 On June 11, 2024, Ewing announced his second solo album, a collection of minimal piano songs written for his first child.
 Hahn announced his debut solo project the Heavy Palms EP on July 12, 2024.

+In August 2024, they performed the song, "Air is Everywhere", from the children's television in Yo Gabba Gabbaland!, in episode 4, "Air", in Season 1.

 The band's final tour with Ayer concluded with their show on November 23, 2024 in Madison, Wisconsin.
 Following the performance, the band posted: "Our concert in Madison marked the end of our TWWFNOBIWFY tour, and was our last show with Kelcey.
 A really incredible and celebratory night, really emotional for us all.
 Thank you for sending him off right, and thank you Kelcey for the years of brotherhood and music."

+2025–present: Seventh studio album

+On June 20, 2026, the band debuted a new track, "Wolves", during a performance in Asheville, North Carolina.
+Marking their live return, the band added M83's Kaela Sinclair to its live line-up on keyboards and backing vocals.